 It is recommended to avoid ethylene glycol antifreeze and go for safer alternatives such as propylene glycol, which is also less attractive for the animals in terms of taste and smell.

 However, until today we don’t have an entirely nontoxic antifreeze, but Propylene glycol can be a suitable replacement due to its considerably less toxic properties than ethyl alcohol.
-Unlike Ethyl alcohol, propylene is found only to affect the central nervous system (if ingested in high quantity) but not kidneys.
+Unlike Ethyl alcohol, propylene is found only to affect the central nervous system (if ingested in high quantity) but not the kidneys.

 Regular Antifreeze Vs RV Antifreeze

-One of the most common mistakes that people generally commit is considering a conventional antifreeze as an RV antifreeze.
+One of the common mistakes people generally commit is considering a conventional antifreeze as an RV antifreeze.
 However, this assumption is usually incorrect as there are some significant features and formula differences between the two.

 Once you have settled on the right combination, freezing pipes should no longer be something to encounter in the future.
-The right RV antifreeze ensures that your RV system survives through the harshest of winters without harming the ecosystem or any living creatures with its chemical properties.
+The right RV antifreeze ensures that your RV system survives through the harshest winters without harming the ecosystem or any creatures with its chemical properties.